 This way the conversation is still fresh in your memory and you will find that the words are easier to understand.

 - Avoid talking and interrupting each other during the interview

 It is incredibly difficult and time-consuming to transcribe if several people speak at once.
 Fortunately, you as the interviewer are in the lead and you can influence who is speaking when.
 Be aware of this and ensure that your interview partners do not talk to each other.

-The setting of a conversation and the recording equipment have a major impact on sound quality.
+The setting of a conversation and the recording equipment has a major impact on sound quality.
 Quiet spaces (such as meeting rooms) are ideal for recording interviews and group discussions.
 Avoid crowded places such as cafes or bars if possible.
-We also recommend using a good microphone to avoid disturbing noises and to keep the audio quality as high as possible.
+We also recommend using a good microphone to avoid disturbing noises and to keep the audio quality as high as possible

 After 2-3 hours, many people start making mistakes.
 This is because you are no longer concentrated the work can become monotone.
 Take a break or continue transcribing the next day because transcribing requires optimal focus.

 Transcription is a crucial part of qualitative research.
 Make sure you choose the right transcription type for your project.
-As a guideline, we recommend transcribing verbatim if the intonation of the speakers is important.
+As a guideline, we recommend using verbatim in a sentence if the intonation of the speakers is important.
 Edited transcription, however, focuses on the content of the interview and is easier to read.